akka/akka/akka-docs/rst/java/stream/stream-io.rst

 .. includecode:: ../code/docs/stream/io/StreamTcpDocTest.java#welcome-banner-chat-server

-To emit the initial message we merge a ``Source`` with a single element, after the command processing but before the framing and transformation to ``ByteStrings`` this way we do not have to repeat such logic.
+To emit the initial message we merge a ``Source`` with a single element, after the command processing but before the framing and transformation to ``ByteString`` s this way we do not have to repeat such logic.

 In this example both client and server may need to close the stream based on a parsed command - ``BYE`` in the case of the server, and ``q`` in the case of the client.
 This is implemented by using a custom :class:`GraphStage`